clausnz/php-helpers/README.md

 - https://github.com/serbanghita/Mobile-Detect

 Usage:
-To get static access to the library functions, make sure to import the namespace:
+To get static access to the library functions, make sure to import the propper namespace:
 ```
 use CNZ\Helpers\MobileHelpers as mobile;
 ```